mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 repository storage requirements, you may require additional Gitaly Clusters.

-Due to Gitaly having notable input and output requirements, we strongly recommend that all Gitaly Cluster nodes use solid-state drives (SSDs).
+Due to Gitaly having notable input and output requirements, we strongly recommend that all Gitaly nodes use solid-state drives (SSDs).
 These SSDs should have a throughput of at least 8,000 input/output operations per second (IOPS) for read operations and 2,000 IOPS for write operations.
 These IOPS values are initial recommendations, and may be